45th Reunion

 • Living with intention and purpose.

-• Using current medical knowledge and proven alternative therapies to extend an active life.
+• Using current neurological and medical science to extend an alert and active life.

 10:30 a.m.